Now showing items 1-6 of 6

 Geospatial Data Collection Policies, Technology and Open Source in Websites of Academic Libraries Worldwide

 The proliferation of geospatial data demands the engagement of information organizations, such as academic libraries, for their management and diffusion.
-The purpose of this paper is to reveal issues related to the ...
+The purpose of this paper is to reveal issues related to the development ...

 Geospatial collection development policies in academic libraries: a worldwide research